IBMStreams/streamsx.documentation/docs/spl/quick-start/qs-5.markdown

     download zip to download the sample that you can import into Streams Studio or VSCode.

--  Search the [Streams Community](https://ibm.biz/streams-community) for articles and tutorials, search there.
+-  Search the [Streams Community](https://ibm.biz/streams-community) for articles and tutorials.